Investment model of commitment: Extrinsic investments

 Extrinsic investments are things that now exist or have been created because of the relationship.
-Some tangible examples of this could be the ownership of a house with a partner, or even having children.
-On the other hand, an intangible example of extrinsic investments would be memories with a partner.
-Extrinsic investments then are things that have been built up because of the relationship, which would be difficult to lose.
+Tangible examples of extrinsic investments include the ownership of a house with a partner or becoming parents, while an intangible example would be memories shared with a partner.
+Thus, extrinsic investments are experiences that have been created or improved as a result of the relationship, which have the potential to cause undue hardship in the event of a breakup or divorce.

 Maintenance mechanisms

-Rusbult made the claim that relationships that would otherwise separate often tend to stay together, because of the investments they have in the relationship.
-Because of this, Rusbult explains that partners in these relationships often use various mechanisms to maintain their relationships in the other realms of relationship satisfaction, and comparison with alternatives.
-The mechanisms used include accommodation, willingness to sacrifice, forgiveness, positive illusions, and ridiculing alternatives.
+Rusbult theorizes that relationships that would otherwise separate often tend to stay together due to significant investments made in a relationship.
+Because of this, Rusbult explains that partners in these relationships often use various coping mechanisms to maintain their relationships through other realms of relationship satisfaction, and comparison with alternatives.
+Examples of mechanisms commonly used include accommodation, willingness to sacrifice, forgiveness, positive illusions, and ridiculing alternatives.

 Willingness to sacrifice

-Willingness to sacrifice is a factor within a relationship that determines how much one partner is willing to give up their interests for the sake of the relationship or for their partner.
+Willingness to sacrifice is a factor within a relationship that determines how much one partner is willing to give up their interests or hobbies for the sake of a relationship or partner.
 This sacrifice could be passive or active.
 Passive sacrifice is when a partner stops doing something, or gives something up, within a relationship.
 Meanwhile, active sacrifice occurs when a partner starts doing a behavior that they may not want to do, or is not desirable.
 Many things can affect a partner's willingness to sacrifice, but the primary cause of this behavior is to help maintain a relationship, a direct result of how committed one is to their relationship.

 Forgiveness

-Forgiveness is when a partner does something wrong in the relationship, and the other partner decides to not hold a grudge against the partner for that.
-This can help maintain relationships in many ways.
-First of all, if a partner does something wrong, leading to lower satisfaction levels, then by forgiving the partner, satisfaction levels could increase, and raise commitment to the partner back up.
-On top of that, forgiveness has also been found to bolster trust in a relationship, which can predict other factors such as relationship satisfaction and commitment.
+Forgiveness occurs when a partner does something wrong in the relationship, and the other partner decides to not hold a grudge against the partner for that.
+If a partner does something wrong, leading to lower satisfaction levels, satisfaction levels could increase by choosing forgiveness.
+This could result in an increase of commitment to the partner.
+Forgiveness has also been found to bolster trust, which can predict factors such as relationship satisfaction and commitment.

 Positive illusions

 This method of relationship maintenance typically involves idealizing particular positive traits of one's partner, and minimizing potential negative traits.
-In this way, partners can think about their partners in a way that is very good, but often objectively better or more idealized that their partners is actually acting.
-Performing these acts have been linked with higher satisfaction, and trust, which both contribute to commitment towards a relationship, and thus, increase relationship stability and maintenance.
+In this way, one would hold beliefs about a significant other's behavior or personality that are often false, exaggerated, or idealized interpretations of reality.
+Positive illusions have been linked with higher satisfaction and trust.
+Satisfaction and trust contribute towards heightened commitment within relationships, and thus, increase relationship stability and maintenance.